Thaeimos/aws-eks-image/README.md

 - The VPC and EKS cluster creation is based [on this article](https://learn.hashicorp.com/tutorials/terraform/eks) from Hashicorp.
 - Dockerfile for Nginx customization is inspired on this [article](https://www.docker.com/blog/how-to-use-the-official-nginx-docker-image/).
 - Liveness and Readiness probes information was taken from [here](https://developers.redhat.com/blog/2020/11/10/you-probably-need-liveness-and-readiness-probes#example_3__a_server_side_rendered_application_with_an_api).
+- Used tons of info from the [official documentation](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/).